Rohitd189/Spotify/README.md

-# Spotify Clone
+Spotify Clone
-HTML and CSS
+HTML and CSS.